Drugs

 Adult dose for symptomatic relief of urinary urgency, suprapubic pain secondary to UTIs

-100-200mg every 6 to 8 hours PO
+100-200 mg every 6 to 8 hours PO

-Heparin, unfractionated
+Heparin, unfractionated Down arrow Up arrow

-25.000 IU/ml multidose vials (IV, subcutaneous)
+• 25.000 IU/ml multidose vials (IV, subcutaneous).

 Executive Summary